Find out how much your rent can be increased in Canberra

 The maximum allowable increase under the rules is 110% of the change in Canberra rental prices since your last rental increase, or since the lease began.

 The change in rental prices is represented by the Consumer Price Index (CPI) for rent in Canberra.
+This data can be found on the ABS website under Data Downloads > Table 9 > Data 5.

 At the start of your tenancy, the most recent CPI data was from .
 At this time the CPI for Canberra rents was .